AlexBezuska/photo-tools/README.md

 #### `delete-small-photos.sh`

-This is mainly for removing some odd thumbnails and previews left over from the photo library software I used to use.
+This is mainly for removing some odd thumbnails, previews, and faces left over from the photo library software I used to use.

 ##### Usage:

 ```
-sh delete-small-images.sh /my/folder/
+sh delete-small-photos.sh /my/folder/
 ```